 AO: decolonization emerged several times - “decolonize our writing” (to make them accessible to broader publics); questioning the benefits of research and how to make research more...Read more

-AO: This is a digitized copy of the signature page of the informed consent that was reviewed by participants of group discussion # 191121_001 and signed after the interview.
-I exerted my researcher's perogative in deciding to anonymize all participants despite some participants written...Read more
+AO: This is a digitized copy of the signature page of the informed consent that was reviewed by Participant BCMWAS11 prior to interview # 191127_001 and signed after the interview.
+While the participant stated their willingness to be named and wrote out their full name in the signed...Read more